Estimated reading time: 13 minutes

 These new employee rights, the new Fair Work Agency and a streamlined digital system for filing claims will make it easier for employees to enforce a raft of boosted employment rights.

-Please remember the new duty for employers to prevent sexual harassment at work still comes into for in October 2024, and that the day 1 right to request flexible working remains in place.
+Please remember the new duty for employers to prevent sexual harassment at work still comes into force on 26th October 2024, and that the day 1 right to request flexible working remains in place.

 Draft Equality (Race and Disability) Bill